Vet Tech Schools in New Mexico

 2

-In the Land of Enchantment, the black bear reigns as the official state animal.
+The black bear reigns as the official state animal in the Land of Enchantment.
 Not many people know that New Mexico was home to the original Smokey the Bear, the famed “spokes-animal” of the US Forest Service and a longtime symbol of fire prevention.
 Smokey was found as a cub in a tree, frightened after 17,000 acres of the Lincoln National Forest had burned.
 Not only does NM boast a rich history of creatures great and small, but it also is home to some top-notch animal welfare organizations as well.

 For example, the Lap Dog Rescue of New Mexico has a vast network of foster homes for dogs displaced by the shelter system, owner abuse, and other sad realities.
 In 2017, this group rescued over 700 dogs and helped to re-home 620.
-Additionally, the Animal Humane of New Mexico works with both cats and dogs, providing low-cost veterinary care, pet training services, adoption connections, volunteering, and even a program for children ages 5-13 called Camp Humane, an opportunity for kids to learn about the proper treatment of animals.
+Additionally, the Animal Humane of New Mexico works with both cats and dogs, providing low-cost veterinary care, pet training services, adoption connections, volunteering, and even a program for children ages 5-13 called Camp Humane, as well as Learn Humane outreach programs to provide an opportunity for kids to learn about the proper treatment of animals.

-One way for animal-lovers in NM to apply their interest to a career is to become a veterinary technician or technologist.
-The New Mexico Registered Veterinary Technician Association (NMRVTA) has been in operation for over 40 years and provides various services such as continuing education (CE) events, professional networking, job postings, and more.
+One way for animal lovers in NM to pursue their interests in a career is to become a veterinary technician or technologist.
+The New Mexico Registered Veterinary Technician Association (NMRVTA) has been in operation for over 40 years.
+It provides various services such as continuing education (CE) events, professional networking, job postings, and more.

 So what do vet techs in New Mexico do?
 According to the American Veterinary Medical Association (AVMA), these animal healthcare workers offer assistance to licensed vets with various procedures (e.g., vaccines, surgeries, dentistry, radiology, critical care, diagnostic tests, routine examinations); maintain the cleanliness of facilities; keep orderly patient records and supply inventories; monitor the health of animals; and educate pet-owners on appropriate care and nutrition for various species.

 In sum, the National Association of Veterinary Technicians in America (NAVTA) states that a veterinary technician is the “veterinarian’s nurse, laboratory technician, radiography technician, anesthetist, surgical nurse, and client educator.”
-In NM, vet techs must register with the New Mexico Board of Veterinary Medicine (NMBVM) prior to seeking employment.
+In NM, vet techs must register with the New Mexico Board of Veterinary Medicine (NMBVM) before seeking employment.

 Local laws governing the scope of practice in this profession vary.
-In New Mexico, veterinary technicians may perform several services under the supervision of a licensed veterinarian such as preventative dentistry (e.g., removal of soft deposits, plaque, stains, etc.), as well as several procedures in emergency conditions (e.g., applying tourniquets, giving pharmaceuticals, resuscitating animals, applying splints), even in the absence of direct supervision.
+In New Mexico, veterinary technicians may perform several services under the supervision of a licensed veterinarian, such as preventative dentistry (e.g., removal of soft deposits, plaque, stains, etc.), and several procedures in emergency conditions (e.g., applying tourniquets, giving pharmaceuticals, resuscitating animals, applying splints), even in the absence of direct supervision.

 This guide serves as a resource for people interested in becoming veterinary technicians or technologists in New Mexico; read on to learn about the career outlook, salary prospects, accredited vet tech programs, and how to become a registered veterinary technician (RVT) in the state.